Dan Costa (musician): Musical career

-In 2020 Costa recorded Love Dance in Lisbon with one of the song's creators, Ivan Lins.
+In 2020, Costa recorded "Love Dance" in Lisbon with one of the song's creators, Ivan Lins.
 Jazziz Magazine wrote that the recording was "rich with feeling and understated virtuosity," adding that "the song is something of a modern standard, with definitive versions recorded by George Benson and Sarah Vaughan; this take surely belongs beside them."
-Costa was also interviewed by Rádio e Televisão de Portugal with Bossa Nova legend Roberto Menescal, where they talked about their collaboration and the origins of the Brazilian style.
-He released his first live and solo piano album, Live in California, which was praised for "profound expression" by Jazziz Magazine and came in second on Roots Music Report's Top Latin Jazz Album for the year of 2020 Chart.
+Costa was interviewed by Rádio e Televisão de Portugal with bossa nova legend Roberto Menescal; they talked about their collaboration and the origins of the Brazilian style.
+He released his first live and solo piano album, Live in California, which was praised for "profound expression" by Jazziz Magazine and came in second on Roots Music Reports Top Latin Jazz Album for the year of 2020 Chart.
 Jonathan Woolf commended Costa for playing "in great style with just the right kind of clarity of articulation allied to sensitivity of purpose" and highlighted his lyricism, enveloping warmth and colour.

-In 2022, Costa rereleased his track Iremia as a message of peace, featuring trumpeter Randy Brecker.
+In 2022, Costa rereleased the track "Iremia" as a message of peace, featuring trumpeter Randy Brecker.
 According to Jazziz Magazine, "although they're separated by 44 years and thousands of miles, Costa and Brecker share a rapport that truly elicits the song's warmth and humanity."

-He also recorded his album Beams in New York City with John Patitucci, Mike Stern, Dave Douglas, Hermeto Pascoal, Dave Liebman and other musicians.
+Costa recorded the album Beams in New York City with John Patitucci, Mike Stern, Dave Douglas, Hermeto Pascoal, Dave Liebman and other musicians.
 It won a gold medal at the Global Music Awards.
-In an interview for Musica Jazz, Costa talked about Beams as a celebration of light in physical and metaphysical forms, nature as a major source of inspiration and the use of harmonic colour to express life experiences.
+In an interview with Musica Jazz, Costa talked about Beams as a celebration of light in physical and metaphysical forms, nature as a major source of inspiration and the use of harmonic colour to express life experiences.
 In the liner notes, Randy Brecker praised the interactions between the musicians and the intricacy of the compositions, concluding that the album consists of "lovely, heartfelt emotional music".
-Something Else Reviews writer Sammy Stein considered the album "a wonder, and a beautiful, peaceful listen" while Culture Jazz writer Yves Dorison underlined its "extreme finesse."
+Something Else Reviews writer Sammy Stein considered the album "a wonder, and a beautiful, peaceful listen", while Culture Jazz writer Yves Dorison underlined its "extreme finesse."
 All About Jazz stated that Beams displayed "some of the best atmospheric jazz you are likely to hear in 2023.
 Or any year."
-His track about childhood, Acalantando, was among the best of the year for Süddeutsche Zeitung.
+His track about childhood, "Acalantando", was among the best of the year for Süddeutsche Zeitung.

 Costa toured Europe, Southeast Asia and Australasia, where he was featured by Otago Daily Times.
 He did masterclasses as a guest lecturer at institutions such as Mahidol University, Monash University, Australian National University, University of Auckland, and Victoria University of Wellington.